FelicityTech/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## 16-shows_by_genre.sql

-Import the database dump from hbtn_0d_tvshows to your MySQL server: [https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql ](download) (same as 15-comedy_only.sql)
+Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sq) (same as 15-comedy_only.sql)

 Write a script that lists all shows, and all genres linked to that show, from the database hbtn_0d_tvshows.